OulipianSummer/nord-official-nixos-wallpapers/README.md

 This repo is still in development.
 Hold tight.

-## Contributos and Source Material
+## Contributors and Source Material

 ### @samuelgrf